-- 1.9.
+1.9.
 The recommendations provided in this Safety Guide are applicable to facilities that use, manufacture, process or store radioactive material.
 The types of facility considered include nuclear power plants, research reactors, other nuclear fuel cycle facilities, facilities for the management of radioactive waste, industrial plants, medical facilities, research facilities, educational facilities and accelerators.
 The recommendations in this Safety Guide also apply to industries processing materials containing radionuclides of natural origin and to products from such industries (e.g. products containing uranium and/or thorium).
-Examples of industrial processes that use or generate naturally occurring radioactive material (NORM) industries include industries involved inare production of oil and gas, manufacture of titanium dioxide pigments, extraction of rare earth elements and alloys, production of metals (e.g. aluminium, iron, steel) and use of thorium in gas mantles.
-The recommendations also apply to the management of material originating from remediation activities or from post-emergency situations. - 1.10.
-This Safety Guide covers the following: - (a) Responsibilities of the operating organization (i.e. registrant or licensee) and the regulatory body;
+Examples of industrial processes that use or generate naturally occurring radioactive material are production of oil and gas, manufacture of titanium dioxide pigments, extraction of rare earth elements and alloys, production of metals (e.g. aluminium, iron, steel) and use of thorium in gas mantles.
+The recommendations also apply to the management of material originating from remediation activities or from post-emergency situations.

+1.10.
+This Safety Guide covers the following:

-- (b) All relevant steps of the clearance process, including characterization, determination of the radionuclide composition where there is more than one radionuclide, sampling and measurement techniques, and monitoring and management of the clearance process; - (c) Activity concentration (Bq/g) and surface contamination (Bq/cm2) clearance levels; - (d) The application Application of the concept of specific clearance; - (e) The derivation Derivation of specific clearance levels in terms of activity concentration and surface contamination; 2; - (f) A case by case approach to specific clearance, which can be used for situations where the generic clearance levels do not apply; - (g) Averaging masses and averaging areas; - (h) Clearance of liquids; - (i) Clearance of gases; - (j) Scenarios underpinning the calculation of clearance levels and the implications for their application; - (k) Involvement of interested parties; - (l) Clearance of materials and waste associated with planned activities in an area affected by a nuclear or radiological emergency. - 1.11.
+- (a) Responsibilities of the operating organization (i.e. registrant or licensee) and the regulatory body; - (b) All relevant steps of the clearance process, including characterization, determination of the radionuclide composition where there is more than one radionuclide, sampling and measurement techniques, and monitoring and management of the clearance process; - (c) Activity concentration (Bq/g) and surface contamination (Bq/cm) clearance levels; - (d) Application of the concept of specific clearance;

+- (e) Derivation of specific clearance levels in terms of activity concentration and surface contamination; - (f) A case by case approach to specific clearance, which can be used for situations where the generic clearance levels do not apply; - (g) Averaging masses and areas; - (h) Clearance of liquids; - (i) Clearance of gases; - (j) Scenarios underpinning the calculation of clearance levels and the implications for their application; - (k) Involvement of interested parties; - (l) Clearance of materials and waste associated with planned activities in an area affected by a nuclear or radiological emergency.

+1.11.
 The recommendations provided in this Safety Guide are applicable during the operational phase of facilities and during the decommissioning of facilities.
-They support the minimization of radioactive waste and facilitate the application of the waste hierarchy3 by maximizing reuse
+They support the minimization of radioactive waste and facilitate the application of the waste hierarchy by maximizing reuse and recycling.
+The recommendations are also applicable to the clearance of sealed radioactive sources, if this is allowed in a State.